 The Arts Council will coordinate the nomination process which will include key members of the literary community as well as a spread of national organisations.
 From 30 July–3 October nominations will be requested from a variety of literary organisations, arts organisations, libraries, book clubs as well as individuals who have a strong literary background.

-A selection panel will consider the nominees and make its final decision before Christmas.
+A selection panel will consider a shortlist of nominees and make its final decision before Christmas.
 The selection panel will include high profile national and international writers as well as an editor of international repute.